 CARD was launched in 2017 as part of the of the implementation EU Global Strategy and also serves as an important tool in taking forward the EU Strategic Compass.

-One of the recurrent stumbling blocks in previous attempts to foster European defence cooperation and collaborative capability development has been the fact that Ministries of Defence were traditionally used to do their national defence planning and procurement in isolation without significant coordination.
-With no cross-border data available, it proved difficult if not impossible to get Member States engaged in collaborative projects and programmes at EU level.
+One of the recurrent stumbling blocks in fostering European defence cooperation and collaborative capability development has been that Ministries of Defence have traditionally done defence planning and procurement in isolation without significant coordination amongst themselves.

 Second CARD cycle (2021-2022)

-The second cycle of the Coordinated Annual Review of Defence (CARD) was launched in December 2021, where each Member State will meet individually with EDA and the EUMS to discuss their defence profile and related plans for the future in the EU context.
-These bilateral meetings are very important as a setting to discuss opportunities for collaboration in European capability development individually tailored to each Member State, including upon request in the Research and Technology (R&T) area and/or derived from the Key Strategic Activities (KSA) reports.
-Following the bilateral dialogues, the CARD Aggregated Analysis and subsequently, the CARD Report, including recommendations, are planned be distributed in May and November 2022, respectively.
-With this CARD fulfils its overview and pathfinder function.
+The second CARD cycle was launched in December 2021, where each Member State has met individually with EDA and the EUMS to discuss their defence profile and related plans for the future in the EU context.
+These bilateral meetings are set to discuss opportunities for collaboration in European capability development are individually tailored to each Member State, including upon request in the Research and Technology (R&T) area.
+Following the bilateral dialogues, the CARD Aggregated Analysis and subsequently, the CARD Report, including recommendations, were distributed in May and October 2022, respectively.

 For CARD to provide real added value, it must be fed with the most up-to-date and detailed information possible from Member States on defence plans (including spending plans), as well as the implementation of the EU capability development priorities resulting from the Capability Development Plan (CDP).
-The crucial task of gathering all this information lies with EDA who, together with the EUMS, acts as the CARD secretariat.
+The findings of the CARD report may result in projects and programmes within the European Defence Fund (EDF) or the Permanent Structured Cooperation (PESCO) framework.
+The crucial task of gathering all this information lies with EDA together with the EUMS.